rgeraldes24/go-zond/README.md

    guidelines.
 * Pull requests need to be based on and opened against the `main` branch.
 * Commit messages should be prefixed with the package(s) they modify.
-* E.g. "zond, rpc: make trace configs optional"
+* E.g. "qrl, rpc: make trace configs optional"

 ## License